-- class participation (25 percent),
+- class participation (25 percent)

-- weekly one-paragraph online discussion posts (25 percent),
+- weekly online discussion posts (25 percent)

-- and two written assignments (50 percent).
+- two written assignments (50 percent)

 Class attendance is mandatory, but planned absences are acceptable if discussed with instructors beforehand.

-Discussion questions responses (and summaries for missed class) must be submitted before the end of the week to receive full credit.
+Discussion questions responses (and article summaries for missed class) must be submitted before the end of the week to receive full credit.
 Students can still submit the following week for half-credit but no credit will be given after 2 weeks.

 Course number: MDCRC 6150